luprader/BscThesis_Biology_uibk/notebook.md

 ### 28/03/24
 Supervisor feedback was incorporated, mainly improving the methods and discussion chapter, as well as adding a plot showing the predictions of each yearly model in the appendix.

+### 31/03/24
+Some small formulations and citations were changed/added.